 A very large 2014 study by the Organization for Economic Cooperation and Development showed quality of life conditions are very much worse in the conservative Southern states.
 The 362 regions of the OECD’s 34 member nations were compared in categories of education, income, health, jobs, environment, access to broadband, civic engagement, housing and safety.
 The top 5 were revealed as New Hampshire (77.6), Minnesota (76.2), Vermont (74.8).
 Iowa (72.9) and North Dakota (72.4).
 And the bottom 5 turned out to be Mississippi (50.7), Arkansas (51.3), Alabama (51.3), West Virginia (52.2) and Tennessee (52.9).

-FBI data shows the U.S. crime rate has followed the overall global trend in declining violence, such as how it’s fallen by half since the early 1990s.
-Yet the conservative states have been consistently been less safe and decidedly so.
+FBI data shows the U.S. crime rate has followed the overall global trend in declining violence, such as how it has fallen by half since the early 1990s.
+Yet the conservative states have been consistently been less safe.

-Murder by firearm rates are far higher in America than all other developed nations – note that gun ownership rates are significantly higher here.
+Murder by firearm rates are far higher in America than all other advanced nations – note that gun ownership rates are significantly higher here.